 As in many things, “it depends.”
 To help you find more ideal-fit clients, let’s take a closer look at how to budget for work with another agency as a strategic partner.

 Anchoring: Budget-Split Considerations

-If it were whitelabel, I’d cap development at ~$25K.
+If it were whitelabel and the end-client had a $100K budget, I’d cap development at ~$25K.
 If you were working on a fixed-scope basis, the intermediary agency would want to mark up your fee by 100% (that is, charge the client $50K for dev, and keep the remaining $50K for themselves).
 If you and they are doing Agile project management, $25K would likely still work (depending on sprint budgeting), but the intermediary agency needs to ultra-manage client expectations (that you/they aren’t guaranteeing a specific scope).

 With strategic partnerships, in contrast, there’s not the same markup consideration, so that’s more money directly to strategic partner agency.
 Let’s look at how we might divide things.